 Sprains and Strains Treatment Clinic Q&A

 Day to day life can come to an immediate halt if you hurt yourself with a sprain or strain.
 Don’t stay home and try to deal with it alone, visit UCare Urgent Care today.
 Our professional and caring staffs are here to help you when you need it.
-Call us today or book an appointment online.
-We have convenient locations to serve you on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.
+Contact us today or book an appointment online.
+We are a walk-in clinic located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents:

 What is the difference between a sprain, strain and fracture?

 How long do strains and sprains take to heal?

 Where should I go if I have a fracture, sprain or strain?